UniversalDependencies/docs/_aqz/index.md

 * Verbs tend to combine with categories that denote aspect, modality, and voice.
 * The aspectual morphemes include the iterative `Iter`, and habitual `Hab`.
 There is also a projective aspect.
 * Akunstu has the following voice features [VOICE](https://universaldependencies.org/u/feat/Voice.html): Middle `Mid` and causative `Cau`

-### Tags

-*

----
-**Instruction**: Specify any unused tags.
-Explain what words are tagged as PART.
-Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
-Include links to language-specific tag definitions if any.

----

-### Features

-*

----
-**Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
-Describe other noteworthy features.
-Include links to language-specific feature definitions if any.

----

 ## Syntax